ibarros19/tProfile/README.md

 <a name='usage'></a>
 ## Usage

-To run the application, please run the command line: npm start
+To run the application, please run the command line: npm install followed by the command npm start

 To test to check if the code is running smoothly, please use the command line: npm test